How To Put a Price on Your Products For Profit By 2-4% 💰

 If headcount isn’t indicative of pricing team success, then what is the secret on how to put a price on your products for profit?

-The first thing to do is to research the market, your pricing structure, product quality, competitors, and customer behaviour.
-Then, include a profit margin and calculate the variable costs per product.
-That includes material, labour, and overhead or fixed costs such as rent and utility expenses.
+1. The first thing to do is to research the market, your pricing structure, product quality, competitors, and customer behaviour.

-2. Value-based pricing asks what are the value drivers of customers?
-What customer problems are being solved through your products?
+- Value-based pricing asks what are the value drivers of customers?
+What are customer problems being solved through your products?
 Is it your consistent supply of quality products?
 How attentive are you to customer trends, complaints, and satisfaction?
 How do you establish a relationship with them?

 Is your pricing structure competitive with other businesses in the industry?
 Is it easy for customers to switch to a readily available competitor that has a similar product?
 Are you monitoring the number of customer churn and the reasons behind them?

-Research on price elasticity to gain an insight into your product demand and supply.
+3. Research price elasticity to gain an insight into your product demand and supply.
 Then decide on the best pricing transformation strategies to use (avoid overpricing or underpricing items) like:

-A world-class pricing team can prove its profit value with dollars and cents:
+1. A world-class pricing team can prove its profit value with dollars and cents.

 World-class pricing teams frame the profit value they generate so their contribution and presence in the business are paying off and worthwhile.
 (And they’re in no doubt getting the EBIT growth they promised you.)